UKCloud/documentation/articles/vmware/vmw-how-configure-load-balancer.md

 ## Overview

-One of the functions of the edge gateway is to act as a basic Layer 3 load balancer, distributing IP traffic to a pool of servers while appearing as a single virtual server.
+One of the functions of the edge gateway is to act as a basic load balancer, distributing IP traffic to a pool of servers while appearing as a single virtual server.
 The load balancing methods offered are round-robin, IP hash, URI, HTTP header or least connected.

 Bear in mind, however, that the edge gateway load balancer is quite basic.
 If you need to meet more complex requirements, you'll need provide your own third-party virtual load balancer.